EHAA(LOCAL) - BASIC INSTRUCTIONAL PROGRAM: REQUIRED INSTRUCTION (ALL LEVELS)

 The Superintendent or designee shall, through appropriate monitoring, ensure that specific content, skills, and instructional strategies for each grade level are developed, maintained, and updated as appropriate to include the most medically accurate information available on child and adolescent health issues.

-The campus advisory council or campus committees composed of teachers, parents, staff, and secondary students may be involved in reviewing the sexuality education curriculum and planning the campus implementation of the program.
+The campus advisory council or campus committees composed of teachers, parents, staff, and secondary students may be involved in reviewing the sexuality education curriculum and planning the campus implementation of the program such as who will teach the curriculum and how the classes will be managed.

 The principal shall designate the teachers or other qualified staff, such as nurses, counselors, or assistant principals, to teach the curriculum.
 The principal shall be responsible for the integrity of the sexuality education program implementation.